However, there is one thing you must understand — being compliant does not mean you’re secure.

 Sarbanes-Oxley Act (SOX)

 The Sarbanes-Oxley Act of 2002 is a U.S. law passed in the wake of the WorldCom, Enron, and Tyco scandals.
-Meant to crackdown on corporate fraud and corruption, SOX primarily focuses on how companies record and disclose financial information.
+Meant to crackdown on corporate fraud and corruption, SOX primarily focuses on how organizations record and disclose financial information.

 While most of the act doesn’t focus on cybersecurity, one part does — Section 404, Management Assessment of Internal Controls.
 This section states organizations must have measures in place to protect the authenticity and availability of financial data.
 Then there’s Section 302, which stipulates a company’s CEO and CFO must certify the authenticity of the organization’s financial data.